pytorch/pytorch/docs/source/complex_numbers.rst

 Complex Numbers
 ===============

+.. note:: When using complex32, download the CUDA Toolkit 11.6 pip wheel as described in the `Official CUDA documentation <https://docs.nvidia.com/cuda/archive/11.6.0/>`__.

 Complex numbers are numbers that can be expressed in the form :math:`a + bj`, where a and b are real numbers, and *j* is called the imaginary unit, which satisfies the equation :math:`j^2 = -1`.
 Complex numbers frequently occur in mathematics and engineering, especially in topics like signal processing.
 Traditionally many users and libraries (e.g., TorchAudio) have